-The Co-operative and Community Benefit Societies Act 2018 and Registered Social Landlord legislation require the Board to prepare a financial statement for each financial year which gives a true and fair view of the state of affairs and of the surplus or deficit of the Association for that period.
+The Co-operative and Community Benefit Societies Act 2018 and Registered Social Landlord legislation require the Board to prepare a financial statement for each financial year which gives a true and fair view of the situation and of the surplus or deficit of the Association for that period.

-In preparing the financial statement, the Board is required to select suitable accounting policies, as described on pages 31 to 39; and then apply it on a consistent basis, making judgements and estimates that are prudent and reasonable.
-They must also prepare the financial statements on the going concern basis unless it is inappropriate to presume that the Association will continue in business.
+In preparing the financial statement, the Board is required to select suitable accounting policies, as described on pages 29 to 36; and then apply them on a consistent basis, making judgements and estimates that are prudent and reasonable.
+They must also prepare the financial statements on a going concern basis unless it is inappropriate to presume that the Association will continue in business.

-The Board is responsible for keeping proper accounting records, which disclose with reasonable accuracy at any time our financial position.
+The Board is responsible for keeping proper accounting records, which disclose with reasonable accuracy at any time our financial posit n.
 This also enables Board to ensure that the financial statements comply with the relevant legislation.